-RAIF BADAWI is a jailed and flogged young Saudi Arabian blogger and advocate of freedom of thought and expression.
+RAIF BADAWI is a young Saudi Arabian blogger and advocate of freedom of thought and expression who has been jailed and flogged by the Saudi authorities.

-He founded and ran the Saudi Liberals, and later the Free Saudi liberal network, online forums for the discussion of religion and politics in the conservative country, and had a thousand registered users when he was detained for a day in 2008 and interrogated on suspicion of apostasy, a crime punishable by death in Saudi Arabia.
+He founded and ran the Saudi Liberals, and later the Free Saudi Liberals network, online forums for the discussion of religion and politics in the conservative country, and had a thousand registered users when he was detained for a day in 2008 and interrogated on suspicion of apostasy, a crime punishable by death in Saudi Arabia.
 Subsequently, he was banned indefinitely from leaving Saudi Arabia, his bank accounts were frozen and his wife's family attempted to force a divorce.
-A fatwa was put on his head by a hardline imam.
+A fatwa was put on his head by a hard-line imam.

-Badawi valiantly continued to air his moderately liberal views.
-He wrote, amongst other issues, in defence of the right to freedom of thought and expression and called for a society open to the views of others.
-A free thinker in an Arab society whimpering under the theocratic yoke, Badawi wrote, just needed to express an opinion to bring down on their head a fatwa.
+Badawi valiantly continued to air his moderate liberal views.
+He wrote in defence of the right to freedom of thought and expression and called for a society open to the views of others.
+He also asserted that a free thinker in an Arab society straining under the theocratic yoke just needed to express an opinion to bring down on their head a fatwa.
 This, he feared, would cause the brightest minds to flee.

-A voice of liberalism in Saudi Arabia, Badawi was engaging with his writings, online and in traditional media, in enlightening his community and defeating ignorance, eroding the untouchability of the clergy and promoting respect for freedom of expression, women's rights and those of minorities and poor people in Saudi Arabia, as he wrote from prison in 2015 in a preface to a book of writings of his, salvaged despite the permanent closure of his websites.
+A voice of liberalism in Saudi Arabia, Badawi wrote from prison in 2015, in a preface to a book of his writings salvaged despite the permanent closure of his websites, that he was using his writings online and in traditional media to enlighten his community and defeat ignorance, challenge the untouchability of the clergy and promote respect for freedom of expression, women's rights and the rights of minorities and poor people in Saudi Arabia.

 Badawi was arrested in 2012 and indicted on several charges including apostasy, though no court has ruled on the latter.
-He was convicted for establishing a forum hosting blasphemous commentary and blasphemous online posts, and sentenced to 7 years in prison and 600 lashes in 2013, and then resentenced to 1 000 lashes and 10 years in prison plus a fine of 1 million riyals (EUR 226 000) in 2014.
+He was convicted for establishing a forum hosting blasphemous commentary and blasphemous online posts, and sentenced to 7 years in prison and 600 lashes in 2013, and then resentenced to 1 000 lashes and 10 years in prison plus a fine of SAR 1 million (EUR 226 000) in 2014.
 He received 50 lashes before a chanting crowd in front of a Jeddah mosque in January 2015 in what was meant to be the first in a series of 1 000 lashes to be carried out over 20 weeks.
-Doctors who examined him after the first, fast lashings found wounds so deep, they judged he would not survive another flogging.
-The international outcry and concerns about his health have so far stayed further lashings, but his sentence was upheld by the Supreme Court in June 2015.
+Doctors who examined him after the first lashings found wounds so deep they judged he would not survive another flogging.
+The international outcry and concerns about his health have so far stopped further lashings, but his sentence was upheld by the Supreme Court in June 2015.
 He is banned from using any media outlets and from travelling abroad for 10 years after his release from prison.

 Badawi's wife Ensaf Haidar and their three children live in Canada, having fled Saudi Arabia in 2013 because of anonymous death threats.
+She represented her husband at the award ceremony in Strasbourg and at the SPN Conference in Brussels in 2016.